allegro/bigflow/docs/project_setup_and_build.md

 ## Overview

-In this chapter, you will get to know the anatomy of the standard BigFlow project, deployment artifacts, and CLI commands.
-If you are interested in the details of the interface itself, go to [the CLI chapter](./cli.md).
+In this chapter, you will get to know the anatomy of the standard BigFlow project, deployment artifacts, and [CLI commands](./cli.md).

 The BigFlow build system packages your processing logic into a Docker image.
 Thanks to this approach, you can create any environment you want for your pipelines.
 What is more, you don't need to worry about clashes with the Cloud Composer (Airflow) dependencies.